OWASP/ASVS/5.0/en/0x20-V12-Files-Resources.md

 ## V12.4 File Storage

-Ensure that files from untrusted sources, stored in public folders, are not executable as server-side code and that files from untrusted sources are scanned by antivirus software to prevent serving malicious content.
+Files from untrusted sources, when stored in public folders, must not be executable as server-side code.
+Files from untrusted sources must also be scanned by antivirus software to prevent serving malicious content.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |